m3i3k3e/SliceOfLife-MVP/docs/CODEX.md

 - Added `LocationSO` data and `MapUI` that spawns buttons for unlocked locations.
 Event bus now exposes `UpgradePurchased` for UI refreshes.
 - To test: create LocationSO assets for Hub and Battle, assign them to MapUI, purchase the battle unlock upgrade, and verify the Battle button appears and loads the scene.
 - Split `HUD` into a lightweight container with pluggable `HUDPanel` components.
 Panels subscribe only to needed `IEventBus` events and register themselves for easy prefab addition.
   - To test: in a scene with HUD, add `CurrencyHUDPanel`, `KeysHUDPanel`, and `SleepHUDPanel` components to appropriate UI objects.
 Wire button OnClick events to the panels and ensure essence, keys, and sleep states update when playing.

+  - Added `IInputReader` interface with `MouseKeyboardInputReader` implementation. `InteractionController` now queries this interface each frame, allowing future input sources like gamepads without code changes.
+    - To test: add a `MouseKeyboardInputReader` component to a GameObject and assign it to the `InteractionController`'s **Input Reader** field.
+Play the scene and interact with objects using the mouse.

 \## 8) Art \& Audio Direction